Malta Company Facts

 The minimum authorised and issued share capital for a Maltese company is as follows:

 The company’s share capital may be denominated in any currency.
 Malta does not impose any exchange control restrictions and this facilitates the use of Maltese corporate vehicles for international business.
-Exchange risk is further minimised by the fact that the company’s income tax is paid in the same currency of the share capital.
-Any tax refunds are also given in the same currency.
+By the same token, exchange risk is further minimised by the fact that the company’s income tax is paid in the same currency of the share capital.
+Similarly, sny tax refunds are also given in the same currency.

 Malta Company Registration

-The registration of a company is done by submitting the necessary documentation to the Registry of Companies.
-The documentation includes:
+The registration of a Malta company is achieved by submitting the necessary documentation to the Registry of Companies.
+E&S Group can assist companies with this process and the documentation required for submission includes:

 - The Memorandum and Articles of Association (M&A).

 The M&A must be signed by the subscribers or their legal representatives.
-Thus one can set up a company in Malta without actually having to physically come to Malta.
+It is important to reiterate that one can set up a company in Malta without actually having to physically come to Malta.
 Once all the documents are submitted to the Registry of Companies the Maltese company registration is done within 24 hours.

 Malta Company Registration Fee